-Note 2023 2022
+2024 2023

-At January 1 829,648 795,906
+At January 1 858,575 829,648

-Impairment loss 14 28,927 33,742
+Impairment loss 46,937 28,927

-At December 31 858,575 829,648
+At December 31 905,512 858,575

 The Company's investments in subsidiaries are carried at cost less allowance for impairment.
 The carrying value is reviewed and assessed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Due to recurring losses of MGHC Royal, the Company recognized an impairment loss for its investment in MGHC Royal amounting to P28,927 for the year ended December 31, 2023 (2022 - P33,742).
-No further impairment loss was recognized for the Company's investment in MRTSI as its investment account is carried at nil due to MRTSI's capital deficiency (2022 - nil).
+Due to recurring losses of MGHC Royal, the Company recognized an impairment loss for its investment in MGHC Royal amounting to P46,937 for the year ended December 31, 2024 (2023 - P28,927).
+For the years ended December 31, 2024 and 2023, no further impairment loss was recognized for the Company's investment in MRTSI as its investment account is carried at nil due to MRTSI's capital deficiency.
 The impairment loss is recognized under other income (expense), net in the statement of total comprehensive income.
 The recoverable amount of MGHC Royal and MRTSI was determined by reference to the fair value less cost of disposal.
 Since the measurement of recoverable amount of MGHC Royal and MRTSI involves use of significant unobservable input, the fair value was classified as a Level 3 fair value.
 The fair value less cost of disposal was determined using fair values of net assets of MGHC Royal and MRTSI, which consists mainly of financial assets.
-The disclosure of unobservable inputs and sensitivity analysis were not provided as management assesses that the amount of investment in subsidiaries and related impairment loss are immaterial.